See our specials and new client offers!

 Posted 09.11.19 by Drew McWatters, DVM

-Unlike humans (who only have two), dogs and cats have three eyelids.
-The third eyelid, technically called the nictitans or nictating membrane, arises from the inner corner of the eye and covers the eye diagonally.
-It serves to act as another layer of protection if the upper and lower lids are unable to blink and to produce up to 30% of tear production for the eye.
+Dogs and cats have three eyelids.
+The third eyelid, technically called the nictitans or nictating membrane, arises from the inner corner of the eye and covers the eye in a diagonal plane.
+It serves 2 functions.
+First, it can blink to cover and protect the eye when the upper and lower eyelids either can’t blink because of disease or when they can’t blink fast enough (the third eyelid actually blinks faster than the other two!).
+The second function is tear production.
+The third eyelid houses a tear gland that produced up to 30% of the entire tear production for the eye.

 Cherry eye before surgical repair